 I just stood there staring at him.
-I knew he wouldn’t believe me if I told him I had a vision.
-Hell, I didn’t believe me.
-But I knew what happened on that dinghy wasn’t a dream or fantasy.
-I knew I’d seen the future.
-I went back to proof by instance.
+I knew he wouldn’t believe me if I told him I had a ‘vision.’
+But I knew what happened, what I saw on Jim’s dinghy wasn’t a dream or fantasy.
+I was sure I’d seen the future.
+So I went back to proof by insistence.

-“Dad, our mooring line is going to break tonight and we’re going to hit a white sailboat with the call numbers K6749 if we don’t move the boat.
-So can we just move it, now please.”
+“Dad, our mooring line is going to break tonight and we’re going to hit a white sailboat with the call numbers K6749 if we don’t move our boat.”

 My father took the empirical position as always.
 “Do you see any white sailboats anywhere near us?”

-By the moonlight the closest one I could see was a few rows up and far to the right.
-I couldn’t make out the call numbers, but I could see it had long narrow rectangular windows, not portholes.
+By the moonlight, the closest one I could see was moored a few rows up and far to the right.
+I couldn’t make out the call numbers, but I could see it had long, narrow, rectangular windows, not portholes.
 I shook my head.

 “Okay.
 And hasn’t our boat been secured here all evening, the mooring clearly holding fast?”